 Zacks Rank & Peer Releases

 BJ’s Restaurants currently carries a Zacks Rank #3 (Hold).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Brinker EAT reported mixed second-quarter fiscal 2019 results, wherein earnings were in line with the Zacks Consensus Estimate but revenues surpassed the same.
-Adjusted earnings of 89 cents per share were in line with the Zacks Consensus Estimate of $1.73.
+Darden DRI reported fourth-quarter fiscal 2019 results, wherein earnings surpassed the Zacks Consensus Estimate, whereas revenues lagged the same.
+Adjusted earnings of $1.76 per share beat the Zacks Consensus Estimate of $1.73.
 Moreover, the bottom line increased 26.6% year over year on higher revenues.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Chipotle Mexican Grill, Inc. (CMG) : Free Stock Analysis Report

 BJ's Restaurants, Inc. (BJRI) : Free Stock Analysis Report

 Domino's Pizza Inc (DPZ) : Free Stock Analysis Report